 Daily shuttle service to and from the campus will be provided by the hotel (see sample schedule for times).

 Transportation: For those flying into Chicago’s O’Hare Airport, Omega Limousine Service is an inexpensive method of traveling to the Chicago Lake Shore Hotel.
 If you wish to make reservations or have further questions about their regularly scheduled airport routes, please call Omega Limousine Service at (773) 734-6688 or book online at http://omegashuttle.com/ .
 For those flying into Midway Airport, a taxicab is most convenient and will cost approximately $30.

-Parking: Parking at the hotel is free, though if you wish to drive to campus, a public parking garage is located on the southeast corner of 55th Street and Ellis Avenue.
-The rate is $4 per hour with a $20 maximum fee.
+Parking: Valet parking is available at a parking structure near the hotel for $32/day (your car will be accessible from the garage 24/7).
+If you wish to drive to the conference, a public parking garage is located on the southeast corner of 55th Street and Ellis Avenue.
+The rate is $4 per hour with a $20/day maximum fee.
 Parking in this garage is free from 4:00 p.m. to 7:00 a.m. and on weekends.
 There is ample free parking surrounding the university, though if you don’t arrive early in the morning it can be very difficult to get a spot.
 Parking is generally most plentiful on the Midway, which is directly south of the university, between 59th and 60th Street.